Avacopan

 Avacopan, sold under the brand name Tavneos, is a medication used to treat anti-neutrophil cytoplasmic autoantibody-associated vasculitis.
 Avacopan is a complement 5a receptor antagonist and a cytochrome P450 3A4 inhibitor.

 The most common side effects include nausea (feeling sick), headache, decrease in white blood cell count, upper respiratory tract (nose and throat) infection, diarrhea, vomiting, and nasopharyngitis (inflammation of the nose and throat).

 Avacopan was approved for medical use in Japan in September 2021, and in the United States in October 2021.
 It is the first orally-administered inhibitor of the complement C5a receptor approved by the US Food and Drug Administration (FDA).
 The FDA considers it to be a first-in-class medication.

+Since early 2026, avacopan has been reported to have severe side effects, namely drug-induced liver injury (DILI) that involves destruction of intrahepatic small bile ducts, also known as vanishing bile duct syndrome (VBDS).
+US FDA has identified 76 patients with DILI, of which 56 required hospitalization, and 7 patients died.
+The Japanese manufacturer Kissei Pharmaceutical recommends that avacopan no longer be prescribed, with 20 deaths reported in all 8503 Japanese patients due to this adverse effect.
+On 26 June 2026, the European Medicines Agency’s (EMA) Committee for Medicinal Products forHuman Use (CHMP) issued an opinion recommending the revocation of the EU marketing authorisation for TAVNEOS., and the European liscence holder has stated that they expect " to cease new patient initiation in the EU and EEA markets, consistent with regulatory guidance."

+FDA CDER has proposed a withdrawal of this medication on April 27, 2026, in conjunction with the safety issue, citing a recent discovery in manipulation of phase 3 trial endpoint results that made the medication statistically significant in effectiveness, while the original analysis did not support this conclusion.
+Currently avacopan remains on the market, until the manufacturer decides to withdrawal, or FDA commissioner mandates the removal of the drug from the market.

 Medical uses

 In the United States, avacopan is indicated as an adjunctive treatment of adults with severe active anti-neutrophil cytoplasmic autoantibody-associated vasculitis (granulomatosis with polyangiitis and microscopic polyangiitis) in combination with standard therapy including glucocorticoids.

-In the European Union, avacopan, in combination with a rituximab or cyclophosphamide regimen, is indicated for the treatment of adults with severe, active granulomatosis with polyangiitis or microscopic polyangiitis.
+In the European Union, avacopan, in combination with a rituximab or cyclophosphamide regimen has been indicated for the treatment of adults with severe, active granulomatosis with polyangiitis or microscopic polyangiitis.